sstsimulator/sst-docs/docs/cpp/component/configureLink.md

 ### Remarks

 Configure a link that is attached to a port.
 You must configure the link on both ends.
-If you want to setup a link from a component to itself use [configureSelfLink](cpp/component/configureSelfLink.md).
+If you want to set up a link from a component to itself use [configureSelfLink](cpp/component/configureSelfLink.md).

 ## Requirements